 INTRODUCTION

-An agricultural landscape of the globe faces many challenges which threats the food security, especially with a dramatic population growth, climatic changes, and water shortage.
-It is expected that by 2050, the world population will reach about 10 billion; and the food demand will rise by 70 to 90 percent.
-Therefore, an urgent necessity of increasing an agricultural productivity is required to fill this expected gap (Alabi and Ngwenyama 2023).
-On the other hand, there are several factors cause these problems such as the land degradation, the contentious climate change as well as freshwater resources’ depletion.
-Moreover, the Climatic changes affect weather patterns which lead to severe drought conditions, frequent floods and other affecting factors which disrupt the agricultural production as well as other supply chains.
-For the same purpose, the United Nations reported that about 925 million population are affected by the climatic changes, and very vulnerable livelihoods because of effects on their income as a result of agriculture depletion (Molotoks et al., 2021).
+The agricultural landscape of the globe faces many challenges which threaten food security, especially with dramatic population growth, climatic changes, and water shortage.
+By 2050, the world population is expected to reach about 10 billion; and the food demand will rise by 70 to 90 percent.
+Therefore, an urgent need to increase agricultural productivity is required to fill this expected gap (Alabi and Ngwenyama 2023).
+On the other hand, there are several factors that cause these problems, such as land degradation, contentious climate change, and depletion of freshwater resources depletion.
+Moreover, Climatic changes affect weather patterns, which lead to severe drought conditions, frequent floods, and other factors that disrupt agricultural production as well as other supply chains.
+For the same purpose, the United Nations reported that about 925 million population are affected by the climatic changes and very vulnerable livelihoods because of the effects on their income as a result of agriculture depletion (Molotoks et al., 2021).

-Water shortage and scarcity is considered as a very critical problem whereas agriculture sector faces.
-Approximately 70 percent of the globe consumption of agricultural activities depend only on the freshwater.
-Another parentage is under the demand of urbanization, industrial demands as well as climate change mitigation (Salehi, 2022).
-Moreover, multiple regions are suffering from the absence of the freshwater; and directly affects the crop yields and food productivity potentialities.
-Additionally, over-consumption of groundwater and contaminating its resources needs further greater efforts for securing the sustainable water resources for irrigation purposes.
-Thus, the farmers face these challenges and require a better water management practice for achieving better agricultural productivity (Scanlon et al., 2023).
+Water shortage and scarcity are considered as a very critical problem the agriculture sector faces.
+Approximately 70 percent of the globe's consumption of agricultural activities depends only on freshwater.
+Another parentage is under the demand of urbanization, industrial demands, and climate change mitigation (Salehi, 2022).
+Moreover, multiple regions are suffering from the absence of freshwater, which directly affects the crop yields and food productivity potentialities.
+Additionally, over-consumption of groundwater and contamination of its resources need further greater efforts to secure sustainable water resources for irrigation purposes.
+Thus, the farmers face these challenges and require better water management practices to achieve better agricultural productivity (Scanlon et al., 2023).

-The integration between the food security and the socio-economic roles can be enhanced for decreasing the poverty ratios released to food access.
+The integration between food security and socioeconomic roles can be enhanced to decrease the poverty ratios released to food access.
 Millions of populations suffer from poverty and unavailability of nutritious food.
-Furthermore, other factors can affect the food security issue such as the political instability whereas disrupt agricultural activities as well as migrate the populations searching for an aid and to increase their humanitarian need.
-The pandemic of COVID-19 affected the food systems during the last five years as well as exposing vulnerabilities through the supplying chains and worthing available resources (Bloem and Farris 2022).
+Furthermore, other factors can affect the food security issue, such as political instability that disrupts agricultural activities as well as migrates the populations searching for aid and to increase their humanitarian need.
+The pandemic of COVID-19 affected the food systems during the last five years as well as exposing vulnerabilities through the supply chains and worthing available resources (Bloem and Farris 2022).

-Therefore, there is a critical need for advanced approaches including sustainable practices to help in agricultural resilience.
-These techniques much be invested for the climatic changes using smart systems in order to improve the water resources, and enhance the land sustainability.
-Furthermore, the collaboration of government, non-government organizations, and private sector is mandatory for developing the strategies for improving the sectors of food security and ensuring sufficient and nutritional food.
+Therefore, there is a critical need for advanced approaches, including sustainable practices, to help in agricultural resilience.
+These techniques must be invested for the climatic changes using smart systems in order to improve the water resources and enhance land sustainability.
+Furthermore, the collaboration of government, non-government organizations, and the private sector is mandatory for developing strategies for improving the sectors of food security and ensuring sufficient and nutritional food.